July 15, 2017

-Experience the beautiful sounds of a violin fill the Folsom Tavern and feel the beat of the Fifes and Drums as they march around the museum’s grounds.
-Plenty of food is for sale on Swasey Parkway and at local restaurants in downtown Exeter!
+Experience the sounds of traditional music throughout the museum grounds and feel the beat of the Fifes and Drums as they march.
+Enjoy a bite from local food trucks on Swasey Parkway and at local restaurants in Exeter!

-In the morning, there is a grand recreation of the July 16, 1776 delivery of New Hampshire’s Dunlap Broadside of the Declaration of Independence with a costumed rider galloping, hecklers, and more.
-In the afternoon, there is a chance to view the battle portrayal on Swasey Parkway – who will win, the Patriots or the British?
+Re-enactments & PortrayalsEnjoy a recreation of the 1776 delivery of NH’s copy of the Declaration of Independence with a costumed rider, hecklers, and more.
+Later, view a battle portrayal on Swasey Parkway.

-For many years, we have partnered with Redhook to offer Independence Ale in the Folsom Tavern.
-Visitors enjoy this special brew in the very room where George Washington once ate breakfast.
+We are proud to continue our partnership with Redhook to offer Independence Ale in Folsom Tavern.
+Come partake this special brew in the very room where George Washington once ate breakfast and adjoining beer garden.

 Museum ToursOur Ladd-Gilman House is open with priceless items for one day only viewing!
 See the first printed copy of the Declaration of Independence, our Dunlap Broadside, and compare two draft copies of the United States Constitution.